What are lip fillers?

 - Avoid lip filler injections if you have your period.
 They may be more painful and you may be more at risk of feeling faint or unwell.

-- Talk to Dr Ramia or your GP about medication.
+- Talk to your consultant or your GP about medication.
 Aspirin, ibuprofen and some herbal medicines can increase your risk of bleeding and bruising.
 If possible, you should stop them one week before treatment.

 Are there any complications with lip fillers?